 Negligent and Intentional Misrepresentation Litigation:

-Ms. Elliot is currently defending a Big Four accounting firm against claims for negligent and intentional misrepresentation in a $1.8 billion case in the Superior Court of California, County of Los Angeles.
+Ms. Elliot is currently defending a Big Four accounting firm against claims brought by a Trust for negligent and intentional misrepresentation in a $1.8 billion case in the Superior Court of California, County of Los Angeles.

 Intellectual Property, Licensing and Joint Venture Disputes